LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The *MMC5603NJ* sensor has a limited measuring range, which means that it may not the best choise for this application parameters.
 However, this limitation also makes it possible to compare relative magnetic field strengths with each other.
 Furthermore, by using software, it is possible to achieve absolute comparability of the magnetic fields by scaling the measured values accordingly.
-This was shown in the chapter *use case Evaluation* \ref{use-case-evaluation} by comparing and sorting different permanent magnets using these sensors.
+This was shown in the chapter *Use Case Evaluation* \ref{use-case-evaluation} by comparing and sorting different permanent magnets using these sensors.

 Overall, both the *TLV493D* and the *MMC5603NJ* offer possibilities for characterising permanent magnets.
 By using suitable hardware setup, software calibration methods and precise characterisations can be carried out.